eclipse-ecal/ecal/LICENSES/ecal_license_collector/readme.md

-# License Collector
+﻿# License Collector

-These python files are a set of scripts that collect license information from various eCAL Thirdparty dependencies and copies them to a common directory.
+These python files are a set of scripts that collect license information from various eCAL thirdparty dependencies and copies them to a common directory.

 ## Scripts